View Document Text

 markups or mark-downs, wire fees or any other fees that may be charged by brokers for

-account.
-For additional information about brokerage and related expenses, see Item 12,
+For additional information about brokerage and related expenses, see Item 12, Brokerage

-Brokerage Practices.
-There are instances where, for best execution purposes, Oak Ridge
+Practices.
+There are instances where, for best execution purposes, Oak Ridge will trade

-will trade accounts, in particular for smaller or less liquid stocks, at a firm other than the
+accounts, in particular for smaller or less liquid stocks, at a firm other than the Sponsor, even

-by a client, generally limited to a period of time during a tax loss sale waiting period.
+circumstances upon request by a client, generally limited to a period of time during a tax loss

 Sponsored Programs

-separately managed account programs and UMAs, and you do not negotiate the fee directly
+managed account programs and UMAs, and you do not negotiate the fee directly with Oak

-with Oak Ridge, Oak Ridge’s investment management fees are negotiated between Oak
+Ridge, Oak Ridge’s investment management fees are negotiated between Oak Ridge and the

-the Sponsor’s Form ADV Part 2A (Brochure) or Wrap Brochure, as applicable, for
+Form ADV Part 2A (Brochure) or Wrap Brochure, as applicable, for additional information on

-additional information on the fees charged, billing practices and other charges related to
+the fees charged, billing practices and other charges related to that account.

 ERISA Account Fees and Compensation

-benefit plans governed by the Employee Retirement Income Security Act of 1974, as
+plans governed by the Employee Retirement Income Security Act of 1974, as amended

 The information below is provided to comply with the disclosure requirements of ERISA

-Oak Ridge reasonably expects to receive in connection with providing investment advisory
+Ridge reasonably expects to receive in connection with providing investment advisory services

 Direct Compensation – For clients who have a contract directly with Oak Ridge, the Firm

-be paid from the plan assets or by the plan sponsor or beneficiary, in accordance with the
+paid from the plan assets or by the plan sponsor or beneficiary, in accordance with the plan

-plan documents.
-The fee is based on the assets in the account and is set forth in the fee
+documents.
+The fee is based on the assets in the account and is set forth in the fee schedule of

-schedule of the agreement between the client and Oak Ridge.
-Upon request, Oak Ridge can
+the agreement between the client and Oak Ridge.
+Upon request, Oak Ridge can provide details

-provide details on the direct compensation paid to the Firm and such amounts are generally
+on the direct compensation paid to the Firm and such amounts are generally reflected on client

-a Sponsored Program may pay fees to the Sponsor and not directly to the Firm.
-In those
+Sponsored Program may pay fees to the Sponsor and not directly to the Firm.
+In those cases,

-cases, the Sponsor pays a portion of its fees to Oak Ridge, as described more fully above
+the Sponsor pays a portion of its fees to Oak Ridge, as described more fully above and in the

 Oak Ridge may recognize an indirect benefit in the form of research and execution services

-markups/mark-downs on trades) to research service providers.
-Proprietary research
+downs on trades) to research service providers.
+Proprietary research generally includes access

 Item 6